 Are There Financial Incentives to Adopt Solar Technology in Des Moines?

 While Iowa does have a Renewable Portfolio Standard (RPS) encouraging the use of energy generated by renewable resources across the state, with 27% of the state’s energy provided by wind power, the RPS has been considered effectively met for years.
 The RPS has no solar carve out, so there’s no real motivation for utilities to provide incentives for their customers to adopt solar technology.
 While installing a solar technology system can help you save up to 50% on your monthly utility bills, on average, the systems take about 5-6 years to pay for themselves.
 Thankfully, there are good federal and state tax credits to help decrease the financial impact from your initial investment.

-Solar Energy System Tax Credits: For residential solar installations, the application for the credit cannot be made until the installation of the solar energy system is complete.
+Solar Energy System Tax Credits: For residential solar installations, the application for the credit cannot be made until the solar panel installation of the solar energy system is complete.
 To request a Solar Energy System Tax credit, you are required to complete an application.
 The application or amended application requesting an award must be received by May 1 following the year of the installation of the solar energy system or the award request will be denied.
 Qualifying installations must meet the federal residential energy efficient property credit related to solar energy provided in sections 25D(a)(1) and 25D(a)(2) of the Internal Revenue Code.
 Installations that occur after January 1, 2016 are equal to 50% of the federal credit up to $5,000.